-At the end of last year, Manitowoc launched its new generation of carrier cabs for Grove three-axle all-terrain cranes.
-The first units with the new cab have now been delivered, and the feedback has been great.
-This is no coincidence given the cab is the result of extensive design, engineering and testing efforts and a product development process where customer needs are always center stage.
+At the end of 2020, Manitowoc launched its new generation of carrier cabs for Grove all-terrain cranes starting with the three-axle range.
+Then, in mid-2021, the first four-axle and five-axle units with the new cab were delivered.
+Feedback so far and been great and this is no coincidence given the cab is the result of extensive design, engineering and testing efforts and a product development process where customer needs are always center stage.

 A few years ago, changing European crash test regulations necessitated a modification of the Grove carrier cab for all-terrain cranes.
 However, instead of updating the existing product, the team at the Manitowoc factory in Wilhelmshaven, Germany, decided to design a completely new cab.

 To develop and build something that’s a truly great place to work, Manitowoc spoke to those who know what makes a cab stand out: the operators.
 The team conducted a customer survey and – in line with Manitowoc’s Voice of the Customer program – spoke to a host of operators to learn more about their needs and expectations.
 A survey was also carried out among Manitowoc employees in Wilhelmshaven, where Grove mobile cranes are built.